Stair machine, step machine, stair mill – it goes by many names.

 To put it simply, after a workout your body works to restore your oxygen levels to normal, clear lactic acid buildup from your muscles, and return your body temperature to normal, among other things.

 All of these actions require calories.
-So in essence, the harder you exercise, the harder your body has to work (or more calories it has to burn) to recover.
+So in essence, the harder you exercise, the harder your body has to work (or the more calories it has to burn) to recover.

 Burning major calories even when you’re not working out?
 Who doesn’t want that?